 Within SLG (service level guarantee)

-When a W&S service is provided by the ULB within the given SLG (service level guarantee) i.e., without exceeding the time period defined.
+When a W&S service is provided by the ULB within the given SLG (service level guarantee) that is, without exceeding the time period defined.

 Outside SLG (service level guarantee)

-When a W&S service is provided by the ULB beyond the SLG (service level guarantee) i.e., exceeding the time period defined.
+When a W&S service is provided by the ULB beyond the SLG (service level guarantee) that is, exceeding the time period defined.

 Property ID